Jordy Buijs: Sydney FC

 On 13 January 2017, Buijs signed with A-League club Sydney FC on a 5 month contract, with an option for an extra year.
 He made his debut for the club in its annual 'Big Blue' Australia Day derby clash against Melbourne Victory helping his team to a 2–1 win at Etihad Stadium.

-On the 29 April 2017, Buijs scored his first goal for Sydney FC, in a 3–0 win over Perth Glory in the A-League finals series.
+On 29 April 2017, Buijs scored his first goal for Sydney FC, in a 3–0 win over Perth Glory in the A-League finals series.
 The goal was the first ever to be reviewed by the video assistant referee (VAR).

-The Dutchman re-signed with Sydney FC for another year on May 15, 2017.
+The Dutchman re-signed with Sydney FC for another year on 15 May 2017.

 On 1 August 2017, Buijs scored his second goal for Sydney FC, in the 2017 FFA Cup Round of 32 against Darwin Rovers FC in a record 8–0 victory.
-In the Quarter Final, Buijs scored a free-kick against Melbourne City in a 2–0 victory.
+In the quarter-final, Buijs scored a free-kick against Melbourne City in a 2–0 victory.
 On 9 May 2018, Jordy Buijs was released by Sydney FC.

-On 10 July 2018, it was announced that he would join V-Varen Nagasaki on and one and a half year contract.
+On 10 July 2018, it was announced that he would join V-Varen Nagasaki on and one-and-a-half-year contract.